x-yc-apigateway-authorizer:function extension

 The contents of a caching key depend on the authorization type and the authorizer_result_caching_mode value.

-For instance, for the following specification, when sending a /user/123 request, a caching key will be generated from /user/{id}, GET, and Authorization header.
-If you change the authorizer_result_caching_mode parameter value to URI, a caching key will be generated from /user/123, GET, and the Authorization header value.
+For example, for the following specification, when sending a /user/123 request, a caching key will be generated from /user/{id}, GET, and the Authorization header value.
+If you change the authorizer_result_caching_mode parameter value to uri, a caching key will be generated from /user/123, GET, and the Authorization header value.

 paths: